genesisazor/dev-cycle-daily/README.md

 **The bug:** Built food search on a live Open Food Facts API call first.
 Mid-build, discovered the legacy search endpoint was down site-wide — a real outage, not a local bug.
 Pivoted to a bundled local food list instead, which turned out to be more reliable for a daily-use tool anyway (no network dependency, can't go down).

-**What I learned:** Scope creeps hardest right after something starts working — each new feature (chain restaurant data, save-your-own-food memory, visual reskin) felt like a small add in the moment, but stacked up to a much bigger Day 1 than planned.
+**What I learned:** Scope creeps hardest right after something starts working.
+Each new feature (chain restaurant data, save-your-own-food memory, visual reskin) felt like a small add in the moment, but stacked up to a much bigger Day 1 than planned.
 Worth noticing when to keep saying yes vs. cut and ship.
-Also: don't build on an external API without a fallback plan, even for a "just search some data" feature — pivoted to a local dataset mid-build because the endpoint was down globally.
+Also: don't build on an external API without a fallback plan, even for a "just search some data" feature.
+Pivoted to a local dataset mid-build because the endpoint was down globally.
 (Used Open Food Facts API)

 ---